Unsupervised and self-adaptative techniques for cross-domain person re-identification: Related Work

 \subsection{Generative Methods}

 ReID generative methods aim to synthesize data by translating images from a source to a target domain.
 Once data from the source dataset is labeled, the translated images on the target context receive the same labels as the corresponding original images.
-The main idea is to transfer low-level and mid-level characteristics from the target domain, such as background, illumination, resolution, and, in some cases, even clothing, to the images in the source domain.
-These methods create a fully synthetic dataset of labeled images with the same conditions as the target domain.
-They apply supervised training to adapt the model.
+The main idea is to transfer low- and mid-level characteristics from the target domain, such as background, illumination, resolution, and even clothing, to the images in the source domain.
+These methods create a synthetic dataset of labeled images with the same conditions as the target domain.
+And to adapt the model, they apply supervised training.
 Some works in this category are SPGAN~\cite{deng2018image}, PTGAN~\cite{wei2018person}, AT-Net~\cite{liu2019adaptive}, CR-GAN~\cite{chen2019instance}, PDA-Net~\cite{li2019cross}, and HHL~\cite{zhong2018generalizing}.
-Besides transferring the characteristics from source to target domain (and vice-versa) for image-level generation, DG-Net++~\cite{zou2020joint} also applies label proposing through clustering.
+Besides transferring the characteristics from source to target domain for image-level generation, DG-Net++~\cite{zou2020joint} also applies label proposing through clustering.
 The final loss is the aggregation of the GAN-based loss function to generate images, along with the classification loss defined for the proposed labels.
-By doing this, they perform the disentangling and adaptation of the features on the target domain manifold.
+By doing this, they perform the disentangling and adaptation of the features on the target domain.

+CCSE~\cite{lin2020unsupervisedccse} performs camera mining and, using a GAN-based model, generates synthetic data for an identity considering the point of view of each other camera, increasing the number of images available for training.
+They leverage new clustering criteria to avoid creating massive clusters comprising most of the dataset and potentially having two or more true identities assigned to the same pseudo-label.
+Finally, they train directly from ImageNet, without considering any specific source domain.
+In comparison, our solution does not require synthetic images since we explore the cross-camera information inside each cluster using only real images.
+This leads our method to outperform CCSE considering the same training conditions (unsupervised scenario).